Iglesys347/redis-log-handler/README.md

 # redis-log-handler

-Log handler to forward lors to Redis
+Log handler to forward logs to Redis